WinVector/Examples/LogisticOmit/logistic_omit.md

 ## The Logistic Case

-Let’s convert this problem to modeling the probability a new outcome variable, called `y_observed` that takes on the values `TRUE` and `FALSE`.
+Let’s convert this problem to modeling the probability distribution of a new outcome variable, called `y_observed` that takes on the values `TRUE` and `FALSE`.
 We use the encoding strategy from [“replicate linear models”](https://win-vector.com/2019/07/03/replicating-a-linear-model/) (which can simplify steps in many data science projects).
 How this example arises isn’t critical, we want to investigate the properties of